rss21www/rss2021/_program/careerawards.md

 title: Early Career Awards
 description: Early Career Awards, keynote information and speaker bio.
 priority: 7
-invisible: true
+invisible: false
 ---

 It is our great pleassure to announce this year's Early Career Awards.
 The three awardees will give live plenary keynotes with Q&A on July 14, 15, and 16, respectively.
-Additional live Q&As with the awardees in eatern time zones will be held on the following day.
+Additional live Q&As with the awardees in Eastern time zones will be held on the following day.

 <table class="table">